Biden Pick for Pentagon Chief Clears Senate Hurdle

 While the Senate’s afternoon vote was a roll call without deliberation, the House held a lengthy debate on Austin’s waiver earlier Thursday.

 All original members of the faction of progressive Democrats known as the Squad – Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib and Ayanna Pressley – voted against the measure, along with the group’s two newly elected members, Cori Bush and Jamaal Bowman.
 More than 60 Republicans also voted against it, including Wyoming Congresswoman Liz Cheney and Marjorie Taylor Greene of Georgia.

+But most House members were supportive of Austin’s waiver and his nomination was backed from lawmakers from both sides of the aisle.
+Georgia Republican Buddy Carter spent time outlining Austin’s military service, noting was responsible for leading troops into Iraq in the early 2000s.

+Carter said he had reservations about continuing to issue waivers for nominees to the position, after the House did the same for Donald Trump’s nomination of General Jim Mattis, but ultimately concluded Austin’s service and assignments were a reflection of his career success.